 Julie Bouckaert, PhD, directs glycobiological research at UGSF through crystallography of bacterial adhesins, carbohydrate-processing enzymes and carbohydrate-specific antibodies.
 She is interested in ways of measuring kinetic, thermodynamic and structural parameters of interactions, in order to better comprehend the molecular basis of glycan specificity and selectivity.
 She performed structure-based drug design of small mannose-based anti-adhesives against the FimH lectin for therapy of E. coli infections.
 Her lab now integrates experimental data with computational biology to get a grip on dynamic binding modes of glycoconjugates.

 In 1996, Julie obtained a PhD at the Vrije Universiteit Brussel, Belgium, focussing on crystallography of plant lectins.
 Between 2000 and 2002, she worked on bacterial lectins at Department of Molecular Microbiology at Washington University School of Medicine, St. Louis, USA.
 In 2008, she joined VIB “Life sciences research institute” in Flanders, Belgium, before to start, in 2010, to work for the CNRS in France.
 She is member of the FWO commission for Biology in Flanders and of the editorial board of The Journal of Biological Chemistry.
-In the GLYCOVAX project she is the supervisor of ESR11 and mentor of ESRs 9, 10 and 12.
+In the GLYCOVAX project she is the supervisor of ESR11 and mentor of ESR9 and ESR10.